Visiting Vermont from Abroad

 FROM NEW YORK CITY

-The fastest way to get from NYC to Vermont is a quick 45-minute flight into the Burlington Airport from any of the three major NYC area airports.
+The fastest way to get from New York City to Vermont is a quick 45-minute flight into the Burlington Airport from any of the three major New York City area airports.
 From there, many area hotels offer airport shuttles, but there are also taxi and rental car options at the airport.